CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 > But in addition to this, my son, be warned: the making of many books is endless, and much devotion to books is wearying to the flesh. &mdash; Ecclesiastes 12:12

-Unfortunately, I've let myself go for over a decade and because I am endomorphic I've returned to a state that doesn't resemble the hard work of my youth.
+Unfortunately, I've let myself go for over a decade and because I am ectomorphic I've returned to a state that doesn't resemble the hard work of my youth.
 Having said that, I intend to slowly build back over time.

 - Salmon, eggs, some cheese, blueberries, almonds, spinach, turkey, avocado, fresh garlic, avocado oil for cooking, olive oil for dressing, olives, high fiber.
 - Exersize and light therapy "sunlight" (Vitamin D) are also beneficial.